maxcelant/leetcode/problems/Merge Sorted Array.md

 ---
 tags:
+  - easy
+  - two-pointers
 pattern:
 link:
-rating:
+rating: 3
-last_attempt:
+last_attempt: 2025-09-20
 ---
 #### Problem
 You are given two integer arrays `nums1` and `nums2`, both sorted in **non-decreasing order**, along with two integers `m` and `n`, where:
 - `m` is the number of valid elements in `nums1`,
 - `n` is the number of elements in `nums2`.

 The array `nums1` has a total length of `(m+n)`, with the first `m` elements containing the values to be merged, and the last `n` elements set to `0` as placeholders.

 Your task is to merge the two arrays such that the final merged array is also sorted in **non-decreasing order** and stored entirely within `nums1`.